 - Be unique

 Going a step further, we’ve also prepared a simple step-by-step methodology to help you create business name ideas.

-Why conducting a focus group will help you pick a business name?
+How will facilitating a focus group help you choose your business name?

 How should you be conducting the focus group?

-In sum, you need to select five people who fit your target client profile.
-During the focus group, have them seated around a round table in a quiet environment. irst, start by explaining the purpose of the focus group, andake sure to tell them that you’re looking for honest feedback.
-Then, ask them for their feedback on each of the three business names.
+You need to select five people who fit your target client profile.
+During the focus group have them seated around a round table in a quiet environment.
+First, start by explaining the purpose of the focus group, and make sure to tell them that you’re looking for honest feedback.
+Then, ask them for their observations on each of the three business names.

 You could say something like: